Schematizing the Observer and the Epistemic Content of Theories: What Is a Theory?

-I do not like a formulation of the question that admits as an appropriate answer such a purely formal structure, along with perhaps the fixing of something like a Tarskian semantics or a sketch of representational capacities.
+I do not like a formulation of the question that admits as an appropriate answer such a formal structure, along with perhaps the fixing of something like a Tarskian semantics or a sketch of representational capacities.
 A formulation of that kind assumes, with no argument ever given, that it is possible to make a clean separation between, on the one hand, one part of the scientific knowledge general relativity embodies, \emph{viz}., that encoded in the pure formalism and, on the other, the remainder of that knowledge.
-The remainder includes at a minimum what is encoded in the practice of modeling particular systems, of performing experiments, of bringing the results of theory and experiment into mutually fruitful contact---including all the \emph{in}exact mathematical methods that cannot be formalized, approximative and heuristic techniques motivated by loose physical arguments and principles not part of the formalism or of any interpretive postulates, and justified only by practical success---including, in sum, real application of the theory in actual scientific practice.
-This assumption comes out most clearly in the picture of semantics that naturally and standardly accompanies the standard view of theories: semantics is fixed by ontology's shining City on the Hill, and all epistemology and methodology and other practical issues and considerations are segregated to the ghetto of the theory's pragmatics.
-We should not assume such a clean separation is possible without an argument.
-Call this the `separability problem'.
+The remainder includes at a minimum what is encoded in the practice of modeling particular systems, of performing experiments, of bringing the results of theory and experiment into mutually fruitful contact---including all the \emph{in}exact mathematical methods that cannot be formalized, approximative and heuristic techniques motivated by loose physical arguments and principles not part of the formalism or of any interpretive postulates, and justified only by practical success---including, in sum, real application of the theory in actual scientific practice.\footnote{Because I shall often cite ``approximative techniques'' as an exemplar of scientific knowledge that cannot be encoded in a theory's formalism, I want to clarify what I mean.
+There are often rigorous and well developed methods of approximation available that lend themselves to comprehensive formalization (\emph{e}.\emph{g}., \citeNP{fillion-corless-back-err-anal-pertbn}).
+One sometimes even has formalized methods for controlling the errors such approximative methods introduce (\emph{e}.\emph{g}., \citeNP{fillion-corless-epist-mod-comput-err}).
+Nonetheless, not all approximative and heuristic arguments can be formalized.
+I discuss in \S\ref{sec:forms-aspects-know} an example, to wit, arguments to the effect that Navier-Stokes theory is essentially an equilibrium theory.} This assumption comes out most clearly in the picture of semantics that naturally and usually accompanies the standard view of theories: semantics is fixed by ontology's shining City on the Hill, and all epistemology and methodology and other practical issues and considerations are segregated to the ghetto of the theory's pragmatics.

+We should not assume without argument that the epistemic content of a theory can be cleanly and exhaustively divided into two parts, one consisting of what is encoded in the pure formalism alone and the other a catch-all for the rest, including the mess of real application.
+Much less should we assume without argument that two such parts, no matter how characterized in detail, can be cleanly and exhaustively segregated from each other in an adequate analysis of that epistemic content.
+That, however, is what the standard view does.
+Call this the `segregation problem'.